BMark96/task-tracker/README.md

 A tiny local task tracker: a project list, and per project a board with **To Do / In Progress / Blocked / Done** columns.
-Tasks have a title, a due date and time, an optional link (e.g. a Zendesk URL), and any number of notes (the latest few show on the card).
+Tasks have a title, a due date and time, an optional link, and any number of notes (the latest few show on the card).
 Drag cards between columns — select several with Ctrl/Cmd- or Shift-click to move them together.

 - **Backend:** one file, `server.py` (Flask).
 Only dependency: Flask.
 - **Storage:** `tasks.json` next to `server.py`.
 No database.